 Trademarks & Affiliation:

-You cannot use the Rocket League name and logo (or any other Psyonix asset) in a way that could cause people to believe that your tournament is an official Psyonix production or that it has been endorsed or approved by Psyonix.
+You cannot use the Psyonix Assets in a way that could cause people to believe that your tournament is an official Psyonix production or that it has been endorsed or approved by Psyonix.
+To the extent you want to include the Rocket League name or logo in your tournament title, you will need to use the “Featuring Rocket League” logo.

 Your tournament title must align with Rocket League’s ESRB “Everyone” and PEGI 3 ratings.
 This means that, without limitation, you cannot use a tournament title that is intolerant, discriminatory, overly violent, or explicit.